 Route the sensor cable so that it is not stressed, pulled, kinked, cut, or otherwise damaged throughout the full range of motion.
 Use a robot dresspack solution, if possible.
-Examples of how to route the cable, if a dresspack is not available, are shown in the following figures and descriptions.
-Affix the cable by using hook and loop straps or Velcro® straps; do not use cable ties or zip ties.
+An example of how to route the cable, if a dresspack is not available, are shown in the following figures and descriptions.
+Affix the cable by using hook and loop straps or Velcro[®] straps; do not use cable ties or zip ties.

-Figure 3.4-Use Hook and Loop or Velcro® Straps on the Cable (sensor shown for reference only)
+Figure 3.3-Example of Cable Routing Without a Dresspack Solution (sensor shown for reference only)